DennisDosso/creditToRDF/README.md

 - NONE: no strategy for cooldown, thus there is only a threshold – TIME: strategy based on time
-– FUNCTION: strategy based on a cooldown function
+– FUNCTION: strategy based on a cooldown function (actually, this choice does not mean anything, since I created 3 classes for the 3 choices.
+Experiment1 covers the first choice)

 * credit.threshold: when using NONE, it is the constant threshold used to build the cache/named graph